Accessibility statement for Register to Vote

 We’ve also made the text in the service as simple as possible to understand.

 AbilityNet has advice on making your device easier to use if you have a disability.

 How accessible this website is

-We know some parts of the Register to vote website are not fully accessible.
-The following page may present an issue that affects your use of the website
+We know some parts of the Register to Vote service are not fully accessible.
+The following may present an issue that affects your use of the website:

 Reporting accessibility problems with this website

-If you find any problems with this page or with areas of the website that are not listed on this page, or if you think we’re not meeting the accessibility requirements, contact us.
+We’re always looking to improve the accessibility of this service.
+If you find any problems that are not listed on this page or think we’re not meeting the accessibility requirements, contact firstname.lastname@example.org.

-Register to vote is committed to making this website accessible in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Department of Levelling Up, Housing and Communities is committed to making this service accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.